 Adaptive Reuse of Former Office Building

 Following the sale of the Rodale publishing company, the 38-acre headquarters in Emmaus was vacated.
-This unique property led to Phoebe Ministries’ vision for Chestnut Ridge at Rodale, a wellness focused residential community for ages 62 and up.
+This unique property led to Phoebe Ministries’ vision for Chestnut Ridge at Rodale, a wellness-focused residential community for ages 62 and up.

-The community will evolve in phases, beginning with adaptive reuse of the former Rodale offices.
-The 111,940 square foot, three-story office building will be converted into 122 one and two bedroom apartments with a center courtyard.
+The community will evolve in phases, beginning with the adaptive reuse of the former Rodale offices.
+The 111,940 square foot, three-story office building will be converted into 122 one and two-bedroom apartments with a center courtyard.
 An adjacent one-story office building will be replaced with a second apartment building.
 The buildings will share amenities and every apartment will be equipped with smart technology infrastructure and accessible design features.

 Adaptive reuse of the former office headquarters maintains lateral bearing walls and the structural column gridline.
 Those two realities dictated the size of the interior courtyard and the remaining floor area for apartments.
 The design literally cuts a hole in the center of the building, replacing an enclosed atrium with an open courtyard.
 A green wall highlights the new opening and is visible from the street.
 Existing elevators and exit stairs are being reused for additional cost savings.

 An onsite childcare center will continue operation and support intergenerational programming.
 An adjacent service garage that was most recently used as a farmer’s co-op has been converted into the welcome center and sales office.
 When Chestnut Ridge opens, this building is envisioned to function as a farmer’s market.
-Likewise, a former warehouse now houses a full size apartment mock-up, with future plans for it to serve as a resource for the greater community, potentially housing the Emmaus Arts and Innovation Center.
+Likewise, a former warehouse now houses a full-size apartment mock-up, with future plans for it to serve as a resource for the greater community, potentially housing the Emmaus Arts and Innovation Center.